terwoord/uno/doc/articles/get-started-vscode-wasm.md

 # Setting up your development environment WebAssembly and VS Code

-This guide will walk you through the set-up process for building WebAssembly apps with Uno, under Windows, Linux or macOS.
+This guide will walk you through the set-up process for building WebAssembly apps with Uno under Windows, Linux, or macOS.
+You can either create Uno Platform projects directly from the dotnet CLI or by using the Uno Platform VS Code extension.

 ## Prerequisites
 * [**Visual Studio Code**](https://code.visualstudio.com/)

-## Create an Uno Platform project
+## Create an Uno Platform project (CLI method)

 1. Launch Code, then in the terminal type the following to install the Uno Platform templates:
 ```bash